Morshi

 Morshi is the second largest town in the Amravati district of Maharashtra, India.
-It is situated near the Madhya Pradesh border, in the scenic southern foothills of the Satpura ranges, 55 km northeast of Amravati.
-Morshi and the surrounding region are also known for the cultivation of Nagpur oranges and the prominent Nal Damayanti Dam.
-Salbardi village is also very close to Morshi.
+It is located 55 km north-east of Amravati, situated very close to the border with Madhya Pradesh, in the scenic southern foothills of the Satpura ranges.
+Morshi and the surrounding region is also known for the cultivation of Nagpur oranges and the prominent Nal Damayanti Dam.
+Salbardi is very near from morshi.

 Administration

 Morshi is an important sub-district (Tehsil) in Amravati district.
 Morshi town is a sub-district headquarters.
 Sub-district administration is run by a sub-divisional officer from IAS.
 The revenue administration is run by Tehsildar.
 Other important government establishment in Morshi are the civil and criminal courts and police station.

 Local administration is run by a Morshi Nagar Parishad, a city council.

 Demographics

 As per the 2011 Indian census, Morshi had a population of 37,333, of which 19031 were males and 18302 were females.
 8,996 were children ages 0–6, which was 10.19% of the total population.

 In Morshi, the female sex ratio is 966 against the state average of 929.
 Moreover, child sex ratio is around 1000 compared to the Maharashtra state average of 894.

 Out of the total population of Morshi, Schedule Cast (SC) constitutes 9.67% while Schedule Tribe (ST) were 5.24%.

 The literacy rate of Morshi city is 90.60%, higher than the state average of 82.34%.
 Male literacy is around 93.46% while female literacy rate is 87.61%.

 Morshi municipal council has total administration over 8,268 houses to which it supplies basic amenities like water and sewage.
 It is also authorised to build roads within municipal council limits and impose taxes on properties coming under its jurisdiction.

-Morshi is a town located in the Amravati district of Maharashtra, India.
-It is part of the Vidarbha region and serves as a prominent locality in the district.
-Morshi is known for its agriculture-based economy, with farming being a major source of livelihood for its residents.
-The area is also recognized for its cultural heritage and historical significance.

-Here are some key aspects about Morshi: